captionthatstkrs-create/captionthat-privacy/README.md

 - Any information you provide voluntarily (e.g., through feedback email) is used only to respond to you.

 ## Third-Party Services
-- The App uses Apple’s in-app purchase system to allow unlocking of sticker packs.
-Apple may collect purchase and payment information in accordance with their policies.
+The App uses the in-app purchase systems provided by Apple and Google Play to allow unlocking of sticker packs.
+Apple and Google may collect purchase and payment information in accordance with their own privacy and security policies.
-- No other third-party services are integrated.
+No other third-party services are integrated.

 ## Your Choices
-- You control all photos and stickers used in the App.
+– You control all photos and stickers used in the App.
-- You may delete the App at any time to remove all data stored locally.
+– You may delete the App at any time to remove all data stored locally on your device.

 ## Contact Us
 If you have questions about this Privacy Policy, contact us at: